casperholders/casperholdersapi/README.md

-OVERRIDE_API_ENDPOINTS=[Override the behavior of the api to use the url bellow instead] OVERRIDE_API_URL=[Url of an instance of the current api] PROMETHEUS_API=[Full url to a prometheus v1 api endpoint] NODE_ENV=production // Optionnal, will disable the swagger in production NETWORK=[Chain network name.
+OVERRIDE_API_ENDPOINTS=[Override the behavior of the api to use the url bellow instead] OVERRIDE_API_URL=[Url of an instance of the current api] PROMETHEUS_API=[Full url to a prometheus v1 api endpoint] DATA_API=[Url of an instance of postgrest in front of your database constructed by the CasperData software.
+This is optionnal, the software will fallback to a manual discovery instead]
+NODE_ENV=production // Optionnal, will disable the swagger in production NETWORK=[Chain network name.
 Testnet ex : casper-test] ACCOUNT_INFO_HASH=[Account info smart contract hash.
 Testnet ex : 2f36a35edcbaabe17aba805e3fae42699a2bb80c2e0c15189756fdc4895356f8]